Gambusia/trak/README.md

 writing-progress tracking capabilities, there are very few such applications available to those of us who write in plain text files.
 This application, `trak`, is my answer to this shortcoming.
 Admittedly, I wrote this little program to meet my own personal tracking needs.
-But if you might find it useful (and I hope you do), please feel free to use it.
+But if you think you might find it useful (and I hope you do), please feel free to use it.

 To use `trak` simply type `trak` on the command line to initiate a tracking session.
 Upon its first invocation, it won't do much.